-Hispanic faculty, staff, and administrators felt more strongly and at a significantly different level than their non-Hispanic colleagues that the Hispanic students at their HSIs were "primarily first generation students."
-This was the case with a weak effect size even though there is the general notion that Hispanic students tend to be the first in their families to attend or complete college and published research exists in this topic area as has just been noted above.
+Hispanic faculty, staff, and administrators felt more strongly and at a significantly different level than their non-Hispanic colleagues that the Hispanic students at their HSIs were -primarily first generation students."
+This was the case with a weak effect size even though there is a general notion that Hispanic students tend to be the first in their families to attend or complete college and published research exists in this topic area as has just been noted above.
 On the 2019 survey, students were asked to place themselves in one of five categories.
-Three represent definitions of first-generation student standing used by different groups.
-The Higher Education Act of 1965 defines first-generation students as individuals "whose parents did not complete a baccalaureate degree" (US Department of Health, Education, and Welfare, 1965, para.
+Three represent definitions of first-generation student standing used in different contexts in higher education.
+These exist because the Higher Education Act of 1965 defines first-generation students as individuals -whose parents did not complete a baccalaureate degree" (US Department of Health, Education, and Welfare, 1965, para.
 19) but does not address Associate degrees or persons with some college attendance.
-The Center for First-Generation Student Success notes this and other challenges with defining the phrase and discusses alternate definitions (CFGCC, 2017).

-The research team sought to accommodate the most restrictive definitions of first-generation college students while also including an Associates degree as a completed college credential.
-The first of the descriptions offered to students was "I am the first person in my family to attend college," the most restrictive definition.
-The two others were "One or more family members have attended college but I will be the first to finish a two-year degree" and "One or more family members have attended college but I will be the first to finish a four-year degree."
-The remaining options were "One or more family members have graduated college and received their degree" and "I don't know the college attendance history of my family members."
-The percentage of students stating that they were first-gen students listed in Table 21 combines the responses received for all three definitions of a first-generation student (first to attend - 37.8%, first with 2YR degree - 12.4%, first with 4YR degree - 15.6%).
-This information confirms the perspective of the Hispanic employees that the Hispanic students at their HSIs were "primarily first generation students."
+The Center for First-Generation Student Success notes this and other challenges with defining the phrase first-generation college student (first-gen) and discusses alternate definitions (CFGCC, 2017).
+The research team sought to accommodate the most restrictive definition while also including an Associate's degree as a completed college credential.
+The first of the descriptions offered to students was + am the first person in my family to attend college," the most restrictive definition.
+The two others were + one or more family members have attended college but I will be the first to finish a two-year degree" and + on or more family members have graduated college and received their degree and + don't know the college attendance history of my family members."
+The percentage of students stating that they were first-gen listed in Table 21 combines the responses received for all three definitions of a first-generation student (first to attend -37.8%, first with 2YR degree -12.4%, first with 4YR degree -15.6%).
+This information aligns with the perspective of the Hispanic employees that the Hispanic students at their HSIs were -primarily first generation students" although the 2019 student survey had fewer institutions represented than the 2018 FSA survey.